Best Things To Do In Amsterdam In February

 Can you think of a more wintry plan than eating chocolates?
 Not for me!
 In Amsterdam in February you have an unmissable date: the chocolate festival.

 Towards the end of February in Amsterdam, every year, more than 80 stalls are set up for you to lose your mind tasting chocolates from all over the world.
-As for me, I wouldn't miss it for the world.
+I wouldn't miss it for the world.
 I think you should imitate me, because you might regret it.

 Come on, it's like traveling to Amsterdam in February with a Hansel and Gretel passport: an injection of endorphins that I can't even explain.